MaoZiming/papers/4-distributed-systems/44-mapreduce.md

     - Probability of master failing is low
 - **If a task is going slowly**
     - Straggler: a machine takes an unusually long time to complete one of the last few map or reduce task in the computation
-    - Launch second copy of task on another node
+    - Launch **second copy** of task on another node
     - Take the output of whoever finishes first

 ## Limitations
 - Not every program can be expressed via this model (i.e. **iterative**, **low-latency chained events** like PageRank, conjugate gradient, etc.)
+  - Not as expressive.
 - Failures of master aborts the computation, up to the client app to issue the retry
+- Disk and too much traffic over the network.